Christoffer9612/smapshot-application/README.md

 ## APK
 APK stands for Android Package Kit, a file format that Android uses to distribute and install apps.

-*APK will be released in soon for the public to try out.*
+*APK will be released soon for the public to try out.*

 ## Thesis report
 *Will be linked here when published.*